Blog: Identifying disaster-related tweets using deep learning and natural language processing with Fast…

 We use pre-trained models for computer vision tasks because they are trained on big images datasets, so we adapt them for a new task, which is the kind of images we want to classify.
 Examples: ResNet, DenseNet VGG16, etc. This is called “Transfer Learning”.

 Text Models have a hard time while trying to classify text.
 Can we use transfer learning for NLP tasks? yes, we can.
-Jeremy and his friend Stephen Merity from Fast Ai, announced the development of the AWS LSTM language models which was a dramatic improvement over previous approaches to language modeling.
+Jeremy and his friend Stephen Merity from Fast Ai announced the development of the AWS LSTM language models which was a dramatic improvement over previous approaches to language modeling.

 A language model is an NLP model which learns to predict the next word in a sentence.
 For instance, if your mobile phone keyboard guesses what word you are going to want to type next, then it’s using a language model.
-The reason this is important is because for a language model to be really good at guessing what you’ll say next, it needs a lot of data.
+The reason this is important is that for a language model to be really good at guessing what you’ll say next, it needs a lot of data.

 “I ate a hot” → “dog”, “It is very hot” → “weather”)